donohoe/alice-docs/README.md

 ## Setting up a Google Document:

+### Creating a new document

 1. Create a new Google Document by visiting this link: https://docs.google.com/document/create
-2. Copy/Paste this example into the document:
+2. Copy/Paste this sample text into the document:
 ```
 Hello World
 Title: Hello